JamesLawton/chainlink/docs/core/BULLETPROOF_TX_MANAGER_ARCHITECTURE.md

 An attempt may have 0 or more `eth_receipts` indicating that the transaction has been mined into a block.
 This block may or may not exist as part of the canonical longest chain.

-`keys` has a field:

-- `next_nonce`

-Which tracks the nonce that is available to use for the next transaction.
-It is only updated after a successful broadcast has occurred.

 # Components

 BulletproofTxManager is split into three components, each of which has a clearly delineated set of responsibilities.